Raykang35/INS-simulation-tutorial/README.md

 # INS-simulation-tutorial

 Optimization material structure using VASP, we need 4 files as input.

 1. INCAR (The central input file of VASP, which determines what to do and how to do it.)
 2. POSCAR (Crystal structure)
 3. POTCAR (Pseudopotential)
 4. KOINTS (Mesh grid)
-Using NERSC (HPC), we need a run file to submit the calculation.
+Using NERSC (HPC), we also need a run file to submit the calculation.

 After simulation, we will get lots of files
 1. CONTCAR (Updated geometry data at the end of a run)